CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 enrollments which didn't have guests.
 Sometimes the amounts on those invoices would rack up to tens even hundreds of thousands of dollars.
 Of invoices *without* customers.

-This was what the hotel managers looked like.
+This was what the hotel managers looked like. [ GRUMPY CAT SLIDE ]

 This was a very, very serious problem.
 We were >.< this close to losing Marriott as a customer - and a large part of it was because of this.